openjdk/jextract/doc/GUIDE.md

 }
 ```

-We can call this function as follows:
+We can call this function from Java as follows:

 ```java
 // Main.java